JavaWiz1/dt-pinger/README.md

 # dt-pinger

-**dt-pinger** is a Python script for gathering ping statistics for one or more target hosts.
+**dt-pinger** is a Python program for gathering ping statistics for one or more target hosts.
 It can be imported into python project, or used as a cli.

 **dt-pinger** can be used to: